 Andante House and Restaurant in A-zone Hualien Cultural and Creative Industries Park

-Andante House and Restaurant is actually two separate buildings, the houses and the restaurant, located within a-zone Hualien cultural and creative industries park which was built about 100 years ago on 3.3 hectares land.
+Andante House and Restaurant are actually two separate buildings, the houses and the restaurant, located within a-zone Hualien cultural and creative industries park which was built about 100 years ago on 3.3 hectares land.
 All the buildings in the park used to be winery factories.
-Taiwan Ministry of Culture supports in preserving this old cultural asset of nation and promoting more cultural exhibition in local area.
+Taiwan Ministry of Culture supports in preserving this old cultural asset of nation and promoting more cultural exhibition in the local area.
 Maybe it is more popular as a cultural park rather than as a house and restaurant.
 The fact is, we won’t also really notice there is a complex of houses in there unless we get off and walk around the area.

 The young lady assisted me in check-in process which was done at the restaurant receptionist while the young guy helped me to bring my luggage to my room.
 Or precisely, to my house for coming two nights.
 I keep on saying that it is a house because it is a real house, not a hotel neither a hostel.
 The check-in process was simply fast and she walked me to the Andante houses located not too far from the restaurant.